Looking For The Best Espresso Tamper? (Coffee Tamper Reviews)

 - Tamper Varieties

-Or maybe you just got a fancy new espresso machine and need the best espresso tamper out there to match it?
+Does the built-in tamper on your machine leave lots to be desired?
+Or maybe you just got a fancy new espresso machine and need the best espresso tamper to match it?

 Espresso Tampers Explained

 So first, what is an espresso tamper (and also what is a coffee tamper or what is a tamper tool…. hint hint, they're the same!).

 Simple - it is a tool used to evenly compress the espresso grinds into the basket (aka portafilter) of the espresso machine to make a high quality shot of espresso.
 When the espresso is properly tamped the water will push through packed grinds and pick up the oils of the coffee and become a delicious shot of espresso.